MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Data.md

 You can also use the [DeleteObjects](https://docs.microsoft.com/en-us/dynamics-nav/deleteobjects ) command of the finsql.exe.

-## Task 7: Clear Dynamics NAV Server instance and debugger breakpoint records from old database
+## <a name="ClearServer"></a>Task 7: Clear Dynamics NAV Server instance and debugger breakpoint records from old database
 Clear all records from the **dbo.Server Instance** and  **dbo.Debugger Breakpoint** tables in the database in SQL Server.

 1. Make sure that you stop the old server instance, and close any tools that connect to the database, such as the Dynamics NAV Administration Tool and [!INCLUDE[nav_dev_short](../developer/includes/nav_dev_short_md.md)].